pivotal/docs-tap/scst-policy/install-scst-policy.md

       Added installed package 'policy-controller'
     ```

-After you run the commands above the policy controller will be running.
+After you run the commands above the policy controller is running.

-**Note:** Policy Controller is now installed, but it will not enforce any
+>**Note:** Policy Controller is now installed, but it does not enforce any
 policies by default.
 Policies must be explicitly configured on the cluster.
 To configure signature verification policies, see [Configuring Supply Chain
 Security Tools - Policy](configuring.md).